 Strength: These days is a carabiner comes to market you can be sure it’s stronger than you’ll ever need it to be (the highest real-world load a carabiner could take 12kN, but in reality, it’s more like 6kN in 95% of climbing falls).
 When choosing carabiners I would still pay attention to strength and mix in a few super-strong designs for high stress or unusual loading situations (such as when you cannot avoid having the carabiner loaded badly, or have multiple loads applied to it at once).

 Having a ‘hero-draw’ which has two super strong, chunky carabiners on it (such as the DMM Shield can work sometimes to calm the nerves, as you’re clipping your pro with the strongest craps you have.
 Alternatively have a lightweight screw-gate instead of a plain-gate at the clipping end of one draw, as this has the double up of also allowing you 100% security when you have only one piece between you and the ground.

 Shape: Almost all your carabiners should be offset D shaped carabiners, designed to apply the force of a fall down the spine of the carabiner.
-The one exception for me at least is the use of oval carabiners such as the BD wireoval, DMM Ultra O and Petzl Owall for my wires, as I find the shape means my wires don’t bunch up at the bottom of the carabiner like they do with a D shaped carabiner, plus you can use two oval carabiners (back to back) as the frame of an carabiner brake (much better and safer than D shaped ones), using D shaped carabiners for the actual brake bars (use 2 unless it’s super slabby).
+The one exception for me at least is the use of oval carabiners such as the BD wire oval, DMM Ultra O and Petzl Owall for my wires, as I find the shape means my wires don’t bunch up at the bottom of the carabiner as they do with a D shaped carabiner, plus you can use two oval carabiners (back to back) as the frame of a carabiner brake (much better and safer than D shaped ones), using D shaped carabiners for the actual brake bars (use 2 unless it’s super slabby).